 Can my old dog learn not to do something?

-"It's never too late to adjust a dog's behavior."
+"It is never too late to adjust a dog's behavior."

-Luckily, it’s never too late to adjust a dog’s behavior.
+Luckily, it is never too late to adjust a dog’s behavior.
 Dogs live in the moment.
-They don’t dwell on the past or worry about the future.
+They do not dwell on the past or worry about the future.
 If the new owner patiently directs the dog’s behavior, even annoying old habits can be resolved.
 Adopted dogs are usually happy to have a loving home and are anxious to please their new owners.
 These mature dogs enjoy bonding with their owners while learning a few new tricks.
 Dogs that have been with a family since puppyhood also relish the time spent with their owners in novel activities, and learning is a fun activity for them.

 Old and young dogs make eager students.
 The learning techniques are the same regardless of a dog’s age, but some tweaks may be required.
 Frisky pups are energetic enough to perform physically demanding tricks for extended periods of time.
 Fetching a ball for 30 minutes?
 No problem!
 But older dogs with creaky joints may not be able to withstand the rigors of such a strenuous exercise.